 A cover letter is a letter addressed to the Editor-in-Chief of the journal stating why the journal should consider your article for publication.

-Corresponding Address: Name, address, telephone number, fax number, and e-mail of corresponding author.
+To include the name, address, telephone number, fax number, and e-mail of corresponding author.

 A short title that is running head of no more than 45 characters, including spaces to be provided.

 All articles must include a structured abstract of approximately 200 to 300 words and only include material appearing in the main body of the manuscript.
 Authors are required to indicate the relevance in a statement of clinical significance within the abstract of the manuscript as well as at the end of the main body of the text.
 Clinical trial studies should mention the clinical trial registration number at the end of the abstract section.
 Structured abstracts vary according to the type of article.
 All abstracts must be organized into a structured format appropriate to the type of article using the headings listed in the following table:

 |Primary Research||Literature Reviews||Case Reports|

 |Clinical Significance||Clinical Significance|

 A list of three to ten keywords contained in the article must be listed below the abstract.
 A minimum of three and maximum ten keywords are required, and they should contain the type of research such as systematic review, randomized clinical trial, cohort study, case-control study, laboratory research, case report.
-Selecting the keywords is important because they will be used to search for your article on PubMed and other Internet resources.
+Selecting the keywords is important because they will be used to search for the article on PubMed and other Internet resources.
 MeSH (Medical Subject Headings) is the NLM controlled vocabulary thesaurus used for indexing articles for PubMed.
 Authors are encouraged to use keywords from MeSH database (https://www.ncbi.nlm.nih.gov/mesh/).

 The body of the manuscript must be organized into a format appropriate for the type of article using bold headings as listed in the following table: